-- 1. to elect eleven directors; - 2. to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2017 fiscal year; - 3. to approve the AutoZone, Inc. Sixth Amended and Restated Executive Stock Purchase Plan; and - 4. to approve an advisory vote on executive compensation
+1. to elect ten directors;

+- 2. to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2018 fiscal year; - 3. to approve an advisory vote on executive compensation; and - 4. to approve an advisory vote on the frequency of future advisory votes on executive compensation